ProgramYazar/GoMicroColor/README.md

 # Usage
 This library can be use as standart golang io.Writer.
-Its a simple solution for simple problems on bash shell.
+Its a simple solution for simple problems on bash environment.
 Tested on MacOsX but probably works on Linux.

 # Example